Did you know?

 She has also established her place in the Australian team, playing in Australia’s World T20 and World Cup victories.
 She was Australia’s leading run scorer at 2013 the World Cup in India, with her form earning her place in the Team of the Tournament.

-After three-and-a-half-years out of the Australian team, Haynes was recalled in February 2017 and subsequently named in the Southern Stars' 2017 World Cup squad.
+After three-and-a-half-years out of the Australian team, Haynes was recalled in February 2017 and subsequently named in the Australian Women's 2017 World Cup squad.
 Her remarkable comeback continued when she was named acting captain for the 2017-18 Ashes, filling in for injured Meg Lanning.

-In 2018 Haynes was vice captain of the Southern Stars squad, which went all the way to win a fourth ICC World T20 championship.
+In 2018 Haynes was vice captain of the Australian Women's cricket team, which went all the way to win a fourth ICC World T20 championship.